-Chicago Theological Seminary is committed to complying with the American with Disabilities Act (ADA) and other applicable statutes protecting staff members with disabilities.
+CTS is committed to complying with the American with Disabilities Act ("ADA") and other applicable statutes protecting staff members with disabilities.
 In accordance with the ADA, the Seminary will make reasonable accommodations for qualified individuals with known disabilities unless doing so would result in an undue hardship.
-If a staff member is disabled and needs an accommodation to perform his or her job functions, the staff member should make a written request to his or her supervisor or the Designated human resources staff member.
+If a staff member has a disability is disabled and needs an accommodation to perform their job functions, the staff member should make a written request to human resources.